AlejoGarat/neural_checker_user_guide/Pythautomata.md

-# Pythautomata User guide <!-- TOC ignore:true -->
+# Pythautomata user guide <!-- TOC ignore:true -->

 The aim of this document is to guide the user in the usage of the Pythautomata python library used for modeling finite state systems.